Chart Color Schemes

 Bellevue Hill features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-As per the latest Census evaluation, dwellings in Bellevue Hill consisted of 33.9% houses and 66.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metropolitan area's 18.3% houses and 81.8% other dwellings.
+Bellevue Hill's dwelling structure, as per the latest Census, had 33.9% houses and 66.0% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 18.3% houses and 81.8% other dwellings.
 Home ownership in Bellevue Hill stood at 36.4%, with mortgaged dwellings at 29.5% and rented ones at 34.1%.
-The median monthly mortgage repayment was $3,900, exceeding the Sydney metro average of $3,600.
-The median weekly rent in Bellevue Hill was $650, compared to Sydney metro's $670.
-Nationally, Bellevue Hill's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+The median monthly mortgage repayment was $3,900, higher than Sydney metro's $3,600.
+The median weekly rent was $650, compared to Sydney metro's $670.
+Nationally, Bellevue Hill's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing